logsem/gitrees/README.md

   + The logical relation for the combined language is in `affine_lang/logrel2.v`

 ## Notes

-### Representations of binders 1
-For the representation of languages with binders, we follow the approach of (Benton, Hur, Kennedy, McBride, JAR 2012) with well-scoped terms and substitutions/renamings. (`input_lang`, `affine_lang`)

-### Representations of binders 2
-For `input_lang_callcc` we use a binder library, implemented by Filip Sieczkowski and Piotr Polesiuk.

 ### Disjunction property
 Some results in the formalization make use of the disjunction property